AI Setup

 - Click Save.

-Recommended Ollama models:
+Recommended Ollama models for text:

 llama3.2-- Good general-purpose model, runs on most hardwaremistral-- Fast and capablegemma2-- Google's open model, good for text tasks